-With an average annual snowfall of 37 feet and 2,500-plus skiable acres, Fernie Alpine Resort is what powder lover’s dream of.
-Adventurous powderhounds will think they've died and gone to heaven with Fernie's 2,800-plus-foot vertical, five spectacular open bowls, ridges and glades.
+With an average annual snowfall of 37 feet and 2,500-plus skiable acres, Fernie Alpine Resort is what powder lovers dream of.
+Adventurous powderhounds will think they've died and gone to heaven with Fernie's huge vertical, five spectacular open bowls, and endless ridges and glades.
 A wide variety of brand new on-mountain ski in, ski out condo-style accommodations have been developed, as well as improved base area facilities.
 The quaint, historic town of Fernie, which features turn-of-the-century architecture, is just minutes away from the ski resort.
-And if you’re legs are too tired, and you need a break from Fernie's famed steeps, you can go are snowmobiling, on sleigh ride dinners, snow-shoeing, ice-skating, curling, and cross-country skiing.
+And if your legs are too tired, and you need a break from Fernie's famed steeps, you can enjoy snowmobiling, sleigh-ride dinners, snowshoeing, ice skating, curling and cross-country skiing.

 Home to one of the continent's highest vertical drops, a staggering 4,133 feet, Kicking Horse—like its namesake—packs a punch.
 The resort is blessed with an annual average of 24 feet of some of the lightest and driest powder on the planet.
 Combine that with 106 runs that span across 2,800-plus acres of lift-served, diverse terrain (including 70 inbound chutes) and you have an ideal destination for a variety of skiers and riders.
 Like Red Mountain, Kicking Horse is easily accessible and is located just 2.5 hours from Calgary.